-Take places only in the entrance of Gruntilda's Lair, the only thing you see is Cheato and a ripped portrait of Gruntida.
+Takes place only in the entrance of Gruntilda's Lair, the only thing Banjo will see is Cheato and a ripped portrait of Gruntida.

 The following is a complete list of the moves that the duo will learn with Jamjars (Bottles' brother) throughout the course of the game, aas well as their locations: